Cadereyta Jiménez massacre: Gang rivalry

 Much of the violence between Los Zetas and the Sinaloa cartel is the result of fighting over cocaine supplies from South America.
 On the supply side, the increased pressures on Sinaloa kingpin Joaquín Guzmán Loera, whose operations in Colombia in 2012 prompted his organization to grab larger shares of cocaine from Peru and Ecuador, threatened the supply-lines of Los Zetas, and triggered tit-for-tat attacks among both cartels.
 The Sinaloa cartel and Los Zetas are "regional and cultural opposites," because the Sinaloa organization has been moving drugs north from the ranch country parts in Mexico into the U.S. for generations, while Los Zetas are newer arrivals from the more urban eastern coast.
 In addition, Los Zetas is a transient cartel without real territory or a secure stream of income, while the Sinaloa Cartel has a lucrative cocaine trade and the control of smuggling routes and territories.
 But the former are heavily armed, while the latter's enforcement arm is weaker.
 The Sinaloa cartel uses tit-for-tat attacks as a way of bringing down the newcomers; for Los Zetas, it is about maintaining their violent reputation – the organization's most valued asset.
 Moreover, Los Zetas pose a bigger insurgency threat to the Mexican government than the older cartels in the country because of the brutality of their attacks against the security forces, their disregard for civilians' lives, and their dangerous habits that go beyond the "unspoken codes of older traffickers."
 The violent reputation of Los Zetas has made northeastern Mexico a no-go zone for many.
 Los Zetas, unlike the other traditional drug cartels, act like urban guerrillas; a police chief in Mexico explained how the Zetas would make anonymous phone calls to get the police out in the streets, block the road where the police were, and then open fire from all sides.
 In addition, the goal of Los Zetas differs greatly from other drug trafficking organizations in Mexico.
 Other cartels focus primarily in drug producing and drug trafficking, while Los Zetas often move into urban areas to diversify their criminal agenda and carry out a number of crimes.
-Their presence represents a new model for organize crime, unseating many older cartels with their brutal violent tactics that destabilize Mexico.
+Their presence represents a new model for organized crime, unseating many older cartels with their brutal violent tactics that destabilize Mexico.